MashyBasker/mashybasker.github.io/content/writings/zig-autovector.md

 ## Introduction

-Recently, I read [this post](https://sivukhin.github.io/find-slice-element-position-in-rust.html) by Nikita Sivukhin.
+I read [this post](https://sivukhin.github.io/find-slice-element-position-in-rust.html) recently by Nikita Sivukhin.
 In it, they refactor a `find` method to locate the position of an element in a slice.
 The optimization takes advantage of LLVM’s auto-vectorization to improve performance.

-After reading the blog, I decided to apply the techniques discussed to the `std.mem.allEqual` function in Zig’s standard library to investigate how vectorization could affect its performance.
+I decided to apply the techniques discussed to the `std.mem.allEqual` function in Zig’s standard library to investigate how vectorization could affect its performance.

 ## The Standard Library

-The `allEqual` function is defined as
+The `allEqual` method is defined as

 > Returns true if all elements in a slice are equal to the scalar value provided